AndrewWalker/clast/README.rst

 to rebuild the them using the included clastgen.py script.

-It is hoped that future revisions of Clast will rapidly become self-hosting (one version of Clast will be able to successive versions).
+It is hoped that future revisions of Clast will rapidly become self-hosting (one version of Clast will be able to build successive versions).

 Limitations